xhoneybear/xhoneybear/README.md

 - Databases

 ### Work
-I'm currently employed and working for Nokia.
-I'm scripting things ✍
+I'm currently employed and working for Nokia as a DevOps Linux scripting engineer.
+I use Bash and Python 🐍

 ### Contributions
 I'm open for collaboration and contribution on FOSS projects! 🌱 Please reach out to me for help with your projects.
 I'd be very happy to help! 💖